tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 With ECH {{!ECH}}, additional secrets are derived during the handshake to encrypt the Inner ClientHello message using Hybrid Public Key Encryption (HPKE) {{!HPKE=RFC9180}}.
-A client can log the ECH labels described below if it offered ECH regardless of server acceptance.
+A client can log the ECH labels described below if it offered ECH, regardless of server acceptance.
 The server can log the labels only if it successfully decrypted the ECH offered by the client, though it could choose to do so only when it accepts ECH.